csjx/knb-data-status/index.md

         <h1>KNB Data Repository Status</h1>
     </section>
     <section class="message">
-        Due to a network upgrade, the KNB Data repository will be unavailable between 10:30 PM Pacific Daylight Time on Tuesday July 14th and 7:30 AM Pacific Daylight Time on Wednesday July 16th.
+        Due to a campus network upgrade, the KNB Data repository will be unavailable between 10:00 PM Pacific Daylight Time on Wednesday August 26th and 8:00 AM Pacific Daylight Time on Thursday August 27th.
 We apologize for the inconvenience.
 Please contact support@arcticdata.io if you have any questions.
     </section>
 </article>